solo-driven/AIESTE_AZ/README.md

     uvicorn posts.web.main:app
     ```

-Now, you can visit `http://localhost:8000` in your browser to view the application.
+Now, you can visit `http://localhost:8000/docs` in your browser to view and test the api.